ESG

 ESG practices into their strategies, aligning with ethical standards.

-investing gains momentum, it also faces significant risks and challenges that
+ESG investing gains momentum, it also faces significant risks and challenges

-to be eco-friendly while continuing harmful environmental practices.
-A recent
+their products to be eco-friendly while continuing harmful environmental

 ESG reports to appear more sustainable to investors than they are.
 This